• Home

 A very steep descent route towards Forcella Tofana.

-There are a few harder passages and this is in particular so when you approach the lower area on the route.
+There are a few harder passages, especially as you approach the lower part of the route.
 The picture below shows one of them.

 Approaching Forcella Tofana.